bhanujggandhi/monsoon22-SSD/ssd_assignment_4/README.md

 ## Question 1 (<span>pattern.py</span>)

-**Description:** Create a figure mentioned in the document using string variables.
+**Description:** Created a figure mentioned in the document using string variables.

 **Assumptions:**
-1. All the variables are stored in a string
+1. All the strings are stored in various variables to reuse.
 2. Printed them using print function in python
-3. Assumed that *creative way* means we cannot change the figure but the aesthetics of it line colours or boldness.
+3. Assumed that *creative way* means we cannot change the figure shape but can change the aesthetics of it like: line width, colours. or boldness.

 **Steps to Execute**